DES MOINES, IOWA —

 For more information about Curql, please reach out to Craig Ibsen at email@example.com or Jeff Kline at the MDC at firstname.lastname@example.org.

 About Curql Collective

 Curql Collective is a collaborative approach that brings venture capital, credit unions, and fintech together.
 Launched in 2020 Curql is steered by a collective of forward-thinking credit unions, including former founders, operators, and leaders in the fintech and VC spaces.
 The group's flagship, Curql Fund I, invests in the visions of entrepreneurs who thoughtfully and purposefully develop financial services technology that revolutionizes and innovates how people engage with their money.
-For more information, visit https://www.curql.com/.
+Get more information on Curql.